malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 It becomes clear that the influence of the ratio of the radii is small for all t > 0.25.

 ![figure2](https://github.com/malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/blob/main/media/figure_2.png)
-Figure 2: Approximation of 'bracketed term'
+Figure 2: Approximation of 'bracketed term' with the initial simple formula

 </details>
-In conclusion, for the elongational entrance pressure drop we get:
+In conclusion, for the elongational entrance pressure drop using the inital simple formula we get:

 $\Delta p_{elong} =I \dot{\gamma}_{app,R1}^{t} \left ( \frac{4}{25}\cdot t ^ \frac{5}{-3} +\frac{\alpha}{200}  \right )$